top of page

 Licensed acupuncturist and Chinese herbalist.
 Erika has been practicing acupuncture and prescribing custom Chinese herbal formulas since 2003 in Boulder.

+Erika has a master's in Science in Oriental medicine from Southwest Acupuncture College and has studied in Hanoi, Vietnam in the National Institute for Traditional Medicine.
+She has studied Chinese herbal medicine and nutrition extensively.
 Erika has been utilizing cannabis in her practice since 2013.
 Incessant research and clinically studying the effects of cannabis on clients has shaped her expertise in the cannabis industry.
-Erika views cannabis similarly to Traditional Chinese Medicine, in the way that each person has unique and individual needs in the healing process.
+She views cannabis similarly to Traditional Chinese Medicine, in the way that each person has unique and individual needs in the healing process.
 Erika’s experience has led her into creating a line of strain specific whole plant cannabis tinctures, chocolates and salves.

 Archive